Conquer the Tasman, Sailing Yachts!

 The Royal Prince Alfred Yacht Club and Royal New Zealand Yacht Squadron are excited to announce their partnership for the 1250nm Moonen Yachts Sydney to Auckland Ocean Race 2021.

-The race will start on Sydney Harbour on 30 January 2021 and finish in Auckland Harbour in time to help the Royal New Zealand Yacht Squadron celebrate their 150th Anniversary and enjoy the 36th Americas Cup.
+The race will start on Sydney Harbour on 30 January 2021 and finish in Auckland Harbour in time to join the Royal New Zealand Yacht Squadron celebrate their 150th Anniversary.
 This challenging Category 1 race is open to offshore cruising and racing yachts, Superyachts, ocean racing multihulls, as well as incorporating a rally for cruisers.

 The program in Auckland will be diverse and entertaining.
-Yachts from around the world will gather including a fleet of J Class yachts, Superyachts, international classics fleet as well as the Prada Cup series and America’s Cup Match.
-There will no doubt be a party atmosphere as the country comes out to celebrate a famous club and the world’s most renowned yachting competition!
+Yachts from around the world will gather including a fleet of J Class yachts, Superyachts, as well as international classics fleet.
+There will no doubt be an enthusiastic and festive atmosphere!

 For all information, including entry and Notice of Race, please visit www.sydneytoauckland.com.